Blake Ball

 Blake Ball (February 25, 1938 – January 20, 2006) was an ice hockey defenceman who played thirteen years of minor league hockey.
 Ball spent the majority of his career in the Eastern Hockey League.
+He played his only professional hockey games with the Cleveland Crusaders of the World Hockey Association, playing two games in the 1973 WHA playoffs.

 Playing career

 Football

 Ball spent six years in the Canadian Football League as a defensive end.

 Ball was nicknamed "Badman" because of the time spent in the penalty box as a member of the New Haven Blades (1964-1969).
 He had four consecutive seasons of at least 300 penalty minutes, including a career high 362 PIMs in 1968-69.
 During the 1968-69 season, Ball also recorded a career high in assists (42) and points (55).

 Ball played the 1970 season with the Long Island Ducks.
 He played the 1971 season with the Johnstown Jets.
 On 13 September 1971 he was named player-coach for the Jacksonville Rockets.
 Despite his holding a position as player-coach, Ball and goaltender Ted Ouimet were dealt to the Syracuse Blazers on December 15, 1971.

 Ball was suspended for two games, effective March 13, 1973, after a brawl in a Blazers-Rhode Island Eagles game.